Bespoke Software vs Off-the-Shelf: Which Is Right for Your Business?

 Businesses with low tolerance for vendor dependency have a stronger case for bespoke development, all else being equal.

-Question 6: Do you have the capacity to manage a bespoke development project?
+6 Do you have the capacity to manage a bespoke development project?

 Bespoke development projects require active involvement from the business.
 Requirements need to be defined and refined, decisions need to be made, progress needs to be reviewed, and feedback needs to be provided.
 A business that does not have the time or bandwidth to engage properly with a development project will get a worse result regardless of the quality of the developer.